The HTML Tidy Tool uses HTML Tidy (a third party tool) to do some or all of the following:

 •Hide Comments - Set this option to hide HTML comments in the output.
 This option is not enabled by default.

-•Logical Emphasis - Set this option to replace the "i" tags with "em" and the "b" tags with "strong".
+•Logical Emphasis - Set this option to replace "i" elements with "em" and "b" elements with "strong".
 Attributes will be preserved.
 This option is not enabled by default.

 •Preserve Entities - Set this option to preserve well-formed entities as found in the input.
 This option is enabled by default.
 (New v9.02)